lucianogarriga/lucianogarriga/README.md

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/330915/screenshots/3587000/10_coding_dribbble.gif">

-- I'm currently learning at the Fullstack JavaScript Bootcamp at Undefined Academy.
+- Currently pursuing a Bachelor's Degree in Computer Science at UNNE (School of Engineering), Argentina..
-- I am a passionate frontend web developer with a strong interest in blockchain technology and Web3.
+- I'm passionate in frontend web development.
-- I am eager to contribute my skills and knowledge to a project as a frontend developer.
+- I'm eager to contribute my skills and knowledge to a project as a frontend developer.
+- I'm interest in blockchain technology and Web3.
 - I believe that blockchain technology is the future of the internet and I am excited to be a part of this revolutionary field.
 - Let's write some code that changes the world!